Abhi-1712/TE-SEM5-Assignments/README.md

 # SEM5 Assignments
- If any changes are required, feel free create pull request.
+ If any changes are required, feel free to create a pull request.
 <hr/>

 <p>Maintained by: